Quantifying Harm: Discussion and Conclusion

-Finally, it is worth mentioning complexity considerations.
+\commentout{ Finally, it is worth mentioning complexity considerations.
 As with most concepts involving actual causality, deciding whether harm occurred is intractable even in the single-agent qualitative case where there is no uncertainty.
-Indeed, it is easy to see that it is at least as hard as causality, which is proved in~\cite{Hal47} to be DP-complete.
-Adding quantitative considerations does not make it any easier, although we suspect it will not be any harder either.
+In fact, we prove that harm has the same complexity as causality in the full paper, that is, DP-complete~\cite{BCH22b}.
+Adding quantitative considerations results in completeness in the matching complexity class of functional problems.

 That said, we do not believe that in practice, complexity considerations will be a major impediment to applying these definitions.
 In many cases of interest, the set of variables and their possible values is small.
 Exhaustive search is polynomial in the set of combinations of possible values of the variables, so the problem will be polynomial time in this case.
-Furthermore, if we consider but-for causality (i.e., take $\vec{W} = \emptyset$ in AC2), which often suffices, then the problem becomes polynomial time in the number of combinations of possible values of $\vec{X}$.
+Furthermore, if we consider but-for causality (i.e., take $\vec{W} = \emptyset$ in AC2), which often suffices, then the problem becomes polynomial time in the number of combinations of possible values of $\vec{X}$. }

-This paper (and the companion paper) constitute only a first step towards providing a formal approach for determining harm in practice. \commentout{ Clearly more work needs to be done, ranging from investigating other alternatives, determining how people ascribe harm, and investigating complexity issues more carefully.
-But we believe that this paper provides a useful foundation, one that will be critical for dealing with the ethical and regulatory issues of deploying AI systems. } Clearly more work needs to be done, ranging from investigating whether other elements need to be added to our framework; doing both empirical and philosophical studies on the concrete factors that determine the default utility, the weighting function, and the fairness parameters; and investigating complexity issues more carefully.
-But we believe that this paper already provides a rich and useful framework, one that will be critical for dealing with the ethical and regulatory issues of deploying AI systems.
+This paper (and our previous one) constitute only a first step towards providing a formal approach for determining harm in practice.
+Clearly more work needs to be done, ranging from investigating whether other elements need to be added to our framework; doing both empirical and philosophical studies on the concrete factors that determine the default utility, the weighting function, and the fairness parameters; and investigating complexity issues more carefully.